survivejs/react-book/manuscript/05_react_and_flux.md

 Once the dispatcher has dealt with the action, stores that are listening to it get triggered.
 In our case, `NoteStore` gets notified.
 As a result, it will be able to update its internal state.
 After doing this it will notify possible listeners of the new state.

 This completes the basic unidirectional, yet linear, process flow of Flux.
 Usually, though, the unidirectional process has a cyclical flow and it doesn't necessarily end.
 The following diagram illustrates a more common flow.
 It is the same idea again, but with the addition of a returning cycle.
-Eventually the components depending on our store data become refreshed through this looping process.
+Eventually, the components depending on our store data become refreshed through this looping process.

 This sounds like a lot of steps for achieving something simple as creating a new `Note`.
 The approach does come with its benefits.
 Given the flow is always in a single direction, it is easy to trace and debug.
 If there's something wrong, it's somewhere within the cycle.